Deramer/technotrack-web1-spring-2017/README.md

 Tasks:
 - Parse GET parameters for search in one distinct form, with extensive use of js;
-- Use CSS to make three different representations of the site: for computers, tablets and phones;
-- Fill sidebar;
 - Explore and use widget-tweaks;
 - Probably: files, which are not avatars.

 Next steps:
-- Real-time displaying of new comments;
 - Posts in dialogue window;
 - HTML/CSS;
 - Database/optimisation/cache fun.